Azure/AppConfiguration-GoProvider/README.md

 ## Examples

-- [Console Application](./example/console-example/): Simple console app with Azure App Configuration integration
+- [Console Application](./example/console-example/): Load settings from Azure App Configuration and use in a console application.
-- [Web Application](./example/gin-example/): Gin web app with Azure App Configuration integration
+- [Web Application](./example/gin-example/): Load settings from Azure App Configuration and use in a Gin web application.

 ## Contributing